Mechatronic Engineering - BEng (Hons)

 Year: 2

 This module will provide an introduction to semiconductor devices and their application in electronic circuits such as power supplies, voltage regulators and simple amplifier circuits.
-It will also introduce the field of digital electronics, with simple combinational logic circuit analysis and simplification
+It will also introduce the field of digital electronics, with combinational logic circuit analysis and simplification

 Mechanical Systems & Analysis 1